-When and How to File a Discrimination Complaint
+How to File a Discrimination or Retaliation Complaint

-You may file a discrimination complaint with CDSS by e-mail, writing or calling:
+You may file a discrimination complaint with CDSS by writing, calling, or via e-mail:

 Sacramento, CA 95814